-Alta-1 College first opened a senior school campus in 2011 followed two years later in 2013 with a middle school campus was.
+Alta-1 College Great Southern started in 2011 with a senior school campus and two years later a middle school campus.
 Growth since has been steady.
-In 2017, the Albany school has grown to have 80 students enrolled across four locally responsive recovery and re-engagement programmes.
-Each programme is designed to support the at-risk young person using a holistic therapeutic recovery model.
-In this mission, Alta-1 works closely with a range of local agencies to achieve the positive outcomes for each young person.
+In 2017, the Great Southern school has grown to have over 100 students enrolled across four responsive recovery and re-engagement programmes including Middle and senior school campuses, ConnectEd and the Targeted Engagement Programme (TEP).
+Each programme is designed to support the at-risk young person using a holistic and flexible relationship focussed therapeutic recovery model.
+In this mission, Alta-1 works closely with a range of local allied agencies to achieve positive outcomes for each young person.

-My name is Steve Sharp.
-I’ve lived in Albany most of my life.
-Most of my professional career has been within the government sector with time as a teacher and senior administrator at several senior high schools.
+My name is Steve Sharp and I’ve lived in Albany most of my life.
+My 35 year career in education has been largely within the government sector with time as a teacher and senior administrator at several senior high schools.

 From 1988-2010 I was at NASHS with the last five years as Deputy Principal.
-Late 2010 life took a 180 degree turn after unexpectedly needing two open heart surgeries.
-After a 3-year medical journey of recovery, I needed to get back to work.
-On my cardiologist’s instructions, I needed a less stressful job and “fell” into the leadership position at Alta-1 College Albany!
-I lead a motivated school staff team and together in partnership with other local agencies, we positively impact the lives of local and regional young people.
-This is highly rewarding and leading the Albany team in this endeavour is very rewarding.
+Late 2010 life took a 180 degree turn after unexpectedly needing open heart surgery following a diagnosis of advanced end-stage cardiomyopathy.
+After a 3-year medical journey and a miraculous heart recovery, I wanted to get back to work!
+I was fortunate to be offered the leadership position as Regional Manager Alta-1 College Great Southern.
+My staff are highly motivated and passionate in the mission of Alta-1 to assist highly at-risk young people.
+Together in partnership with other local agencies, we positively impact the lives of both local and regional youth.
+Changing lives and restoring hope and purpose is highly rewarding.

 You will likely have seen our office at the top end of Lockyer Avenue.
-Please feel free to call in for a chat if you have a young person who needs our help.
+Please feel free to call in for a chat if you have a young person who may need our help.

 Enquiries: 98413698 or 0487 231 161

-The senior school is currently based at Troode St Church.
-Troode St provides the weekday physical facilities and a supportive community.
-The senior school has between 30 and 40 young people aged between 15 and 19 studying a WA Certificate of Education and WA Curriculum Council approved courses at both Foundation and General level.
+The senior school is currently based at Albany Leisure and Aquatic Centre (ALAC) where the weekday physical facilities and a supportive community are provided.
+The senior school has between 30 and 40 young people aged between 15 and 19.
+Students have opportunity to study towards a WA Certificate of Education with WA Curriculum Council approved courses at both Foundation and General level.

-The Middle School is based in 2017 at the new Church of Christ community centre corner of Mercer Road and Talyuberlup Way.
+The Middle School campus moved mid 2017 into the new Church of Christ community centre located at the corner of Mercer Road and Talyuberlup Way.
 The Middle School has between 15 and 25 students studying a rich theme based curriculum.
-The new centre is surrounded by peaceful bushland, and is fitted out with an indoor basketball court and a range of excellent facilities for the school to access on weekdays.
+The new centre is surrounded by peaceful bushland and has a indoor basketball court and a range of excellent facilities for the school to access on weekdays.